Deloitte: Computer hack

-Deloitte Consulting has been heavily involved in building unemployment insurance web portals across various US states, including Ohio, Colorado and Illinois.
-In May 2020, following a wave of applications resulting from the COVID-19 pandemic, it was revealed that major security weaknesses existed in the web portals of these states.
-Personal information of unemployed applicants, including addresses and social security numbers, were exposed and viewable by the public.
-Following the revelation, proposed class actions were filed against the company.

-The controversy follows similar short-fallings in Florida's unemployment portal.
-The CONNECT site, designed by Deloitte, was described as a "colossal failure" as it was created over-budget, delivered late, and did not work.
-Again, individuals laid off during the COVID pandemic were particularly vulnerable as they were out of jobs and unable to receive unemployment assistance.
-In May 2020, an investigation was ordered by Florida Governor Ron DeSantis.

 Sponsorships

-Deloitte LLP serves as the official professional services sponsor of the United States Olympic Committee since 2009.
+Deloitte LLP has served as the official professional services sponsor of the United States Olympic Committee since 2009.
 The UK member firm of Deloitte was a sponsor of the 2012 Summer Olympics and the Royal Opera House.
 The Canadian member firm was also the official professional services supplier for the 2010 Vancouver Winter Olympic Games and 2010 Winter Paralympic Games.

 In Asia, the Singapore member firm of Deloitte was a sponsor of the 2010 Summer Youth Olympics.
-The Australian member firm of Deloitte is a Founding Partner of Invictus Games Sydney 2018, and a Principal from the firms Consulting practice is CEO of the not-for-profit entity delivering the Games.
+The Australian member firm of Deloitte is a Founding Partner of Invictus Games Sydney 2018, and a Principal from the firm's consulting practice is CEO of the not-for-profit entity delivering the Games.

-Moreover, Deloitte sponsors many university sports teams and societies, such as Edinburgh University Hockey Club.
+Moreover, Deloitte sponsors many university sports teams and societies, such as the Edinburgh University Hockey Club.
 It also entered into a 3-year partnership with the Cambridge Union Society in November 2013.
+Deloitte has also delved into motorsport sponsorship, with the team currently acting as the title sponsor for the No. 37 TOM'S Toyota Supra team as TGR Team Deloitte TOM'S in the 2023 Super GT series.

+In May 2017, Deloitte entered into a partnership with McLaren Applied Technologies (MAT) to combine Deloitte's experience in delivering large consulting projects and MAT's experience of engineering, sensors, simulation and analytical analysis.
+Prior to this, MAT had entered into a similar partnership with competitor KPMG in a ten-year deal in 2014 but it was terminated by KPMG in 2017.
+The partnership was later extended to MAT sister company McLaren Racing in June 2020 where Deloitte will work with McLaren to enhance the performance of the team and its cars.
+In May 2023, Deloitte and McLaren Racing signed a multi-year partnership extension.

+In May 2022, Deloitte signed a three-year sponsorship deal worth more than USD300,000 with the Football Association of Singapore to be the first title sponsor of the Singapore Women’s Premier League as the Deloitte Women's Premier League.